scipy-conference/scipy_proceedings/papers/prabhu_ramachandran_fossee/prabhu_ramachandran_fossee.rst

 The FOSSEE team generates the spoken tutorials and the spoken tutorial team coordinates the conduct of workshops where students use this material to teach themselves Python.
-FOSSEE staff also help support user questions that may arise during these workshops.
+FOSSEE staff also supports by attending to user questions that may arise during these workshops and also during the stand-alone use of spoken tutorials.